YanSchw/ReflectCPP/README.md

 A small and simple C++ Reflection Library

+## Main Features
+- Allocate any type of Class by its Id handle using std::new, if a default constructor is available
+- Access primitive ClassMembers without knowing during the ClassType during compile-time
+- Access RunTimeTypeInformation (**RTTI**) using little to none Boilerplate code

 ## Requirements
 - C++17 Compiler
 - Include the ReflectCPP.h anywhere you want to use it